 According to research done by Forbes and the Sales Management Association, 63 percent of executives said that their organizations were ineffective at managing their sales pipelines.

-We have a quote that we come back to often at Lead to Revenue.
+We have a quote that we come back to often at Lift.
 It’s by Peter Drucker:

 What gets measured gets managed.

 By measuring what is happening to sales pipeline each day, week, and month – you’ll improve sales pipeline management.
 So, the next question: how to measure sales pipeline?